 Armed with processing and equipment pricing from several processors, Tara and Adam saw that Helcim stood out.
 Pricing information was “all right there on the website,” Tara says.
 “It didn’t take two or three hours to get the information we needed.
 We didn’t have to call around and talk to salespeople.”
 Tara liked the fair pricing.
-“Helcim had no penalties and just seemed more easygoing and more realistic for a small business.”
+“Helcim had no penalties or cancellation fees and just seemed more easygoing and more realistic for a small business.”

 Adam reached out to Helcim’s inbound sales team.
 “I liked the transparent and straightforward way of talking,” he says.
 “I just got a good vibe off of everyone we were talking to.
 Everyone.
 Every time.”

 Initially, Tara planned to use Helcim to accept payments and track her hours.
 “We also had some idea that we would need a POS,” she says.
-Helcim provided all-in-one business platform Helcim Commerce, with built-in payments and integrated software tools that Tara would need, such as customer management, a point-of-sale (POS) system, inventory, and online store tools.
+Helcim provided all-in-one business platform Helcim Commerce, with built-in payments and integrated software tools that Tara would need, such as customer management, a point-of-sale (POS) system, inventory, a virtual terminal, and online store tools.
 Tara and Adam opened an account.